Newbeeer/stf/README.md

-The original EDM repo provide more dataset: FFHQ, AFHQv2, ImageNet-64.
+**Sidenote: **The original EDM repo provide more dataset: FFHQ, AFHQv2, ImageNet-64.
 We did not test the performance of *STF* on these datasets due to limited computational resources.
 However, we believe that the *STF* technique can consistently improve the model across dataset.
 Please let us know if you have those resutls 😀

 ## Generate & Evaluations